KenEkanem/qts3-wmb-test/outreachy/qts-index.md

 - **Submit Button**: Labeled "See batches by user".
 - **Action**: Submitting this form will display a list of all batches created by the specified user.

-## Form Behavior

-Both forms on this page have some common behaviors:

-- **Real-time Updates**: As you type in either form, the submission URL updates dynamically to match your input.
-- **Required Fields**: You must enter a value before submitting either form.
-The submit button won't work if the field is empty.

 ## Accessibility Features